-An expansion of a 1960s split level house situated on 60 acres of land donated to the Western Pennsylvania Conservancy by Mrs. Robert Kirkpatrick, High Meadow serves as home base for students of the Fallingwater Institute’s residency programs in architecture, art and design.
+An expansion of a 1960s split level house and detached two-car garage situated on 60 acres of land donated to the Western Pennsylvania Conservancy by Mrs. Robert Kirkpatrick, High Meadow serves as home base for participants in the Fallingwater Institute’s residency programs in architecture, art and design.
 High Meadow complements its rural setting in both form and function, and provides students of all ages the opportunity to be inspired by space that, like Fallingwater, exists in harmony with its setting.

-This new structure is positioned between the forest and meadow, and rests lightly on a network of nimble steel columns.
+The new lodging structure is positioned between the forest and meadow, and rests lightly on a network of nimble steel columns.
 The space allows for four new sleeping units, two of which are ADA compliant, and a screened indoor/outdoor common meeting space.
 The expanded space allows us to double the reach of our educational programming while keeping costs and site disturbance to a minimum.
-High Meadow is approached from beneath a canopy of trees, on a simple wooden walkway that rises gently from the forest floor to the elevation of the new screened porch.
+The building is approached from beneath a canopy of trees, on a simple wooden walkway that rises gently from the forest floor to the elevation of the new screened porch.
 It has a vaulted ceiling that opens to vistas of the meadow, the Youghiogheny River valley and Chestnut Ridge.

 A screened corridor/walkway with a dark wood slatted wall connects the porch to the new sleeping units.
 The slats are made of Norway spruce that was harvested onsite in 2014 during the site preparation for the new maintenance facility.
 The slatted wall continues along the porch to the original house, stitching all elements together to create a unified whole.
 Along the screened corridor, seating nooks flank the entrances to the sleeping units providing places for people to read, sketch and gather in small groups.